WE MET BEFORE?

 seek these elements in a male, she's actually looking

-to mend her primal wounds from infancy.
-These profound needs are
+to mend her primal wounds from infancy with Mom.
+These profound

 onto romantic partners--but as she begins to feel that they can